Williamarvin/Smart_file_org/DEPLOYMENT_READY.md

-# 🚀 Deployment Readiness Report - August 21, 2025
+# 🚀 Deployment Readiness Report - August 28, 2025

 ## ✅ **PRODUCTION READY STATUS: CONFIRMED**

 Your Smart File Organizer application has been thoroughly tested and verified for deployment.
-All systems are operational and production-ready.
+All systems are operational and production-ready with multiple deployment options.

 ### **✅ Core Infrastructure Validated**